Purna88836/Automated_ETL_Pipeline/README.md

 ## Overview

 This project, titled "End-to-End Data Integration and Visualization," demonstrates the creation of an ETL (Extract, Transform, Load) pipeline using GitHub Actions.
 The pipeline automatically triggers when a new `test.csv` file is added to the repository.
 It comprises three primary scripts: `extract.py`, `transform.py`, and `load.py`, responsible for data extraction, transformation, and loading into an external database.
-Additionally, it runs a `visualize.py` script to perform real-time data analysis and generate an interactive scatter plot..
+Additionally, it runs a `visualize.py` script to perform real-time data analysis and generate an interactive scatter plot...

 ## Table of Contents